 - Discrimination claims (e.g., tenant claims some type of discrimination)

 - Other claims of failure to perform professional duties according to your contract

-Most E&O policies have specific coverage exclusions, depending on your profession.
-Typical exclusions include these:
+However, E&O policies have specific coverage exclusions, depending on your profession.
+Typical exclusions could include:

 - Bodily injury and property damage

 - Punitive damages